Michael Parry Mazur Library

 What about old academic journals?
 The short answer is yes, please send them.
 They can be bulky and some are available online, but some aren’t, many aren’t free, and we’re often struck by how good articles simply don’t come up in a Google or Google Scholar search but can be found paging through old issues of such journals.
 Please do not send old issues of popular magazines or movement journals, such as American Spectator or Reason, as we already have those.
 Displaying journals on shelves can be difficult without magazine boxes, so if your journals are currently in magazine boxes, please keep them in those boxes and ship them to us that way.

 What about duplicates?
 We fully expect to get lots of “dupes.”
-We plan to stock two or three copies of a given book and then sell (for $1 each to college students or visitors to Heartland) or give away the rest.
-If you have two, three, or four copies of The Road to Serfdom or The Wealth of Nations — or a book about the book — and don’t have a good home for them, send them all to us!
+We plan to stock two or three copies of a given book and then sell (for $3 each on Amazon.com and our online store and $1 each to visitors to our headquarters in Arlington Heights, Illinois) or give away the rest.
+If you have two, three, or four copies of The Road to Serfdom or The Wealth of Nations – or a book about the book – and don’t have a good home for them, send them all to us!
 We’ll offer them to college students, interns, visiting scholars, and others who visit Heartland.

 What about first editions and other collectibles?
 First editions, signed copies, and otherwise rare and valuable books should be separated from the rest of your collection and put in a separate box and plainly labeled.
 We will put such books on display in a more secure place in the library — and perhaps give them to speakers or other special guests, or sell them at auctions or online to raise funds to support our mission.